# #

 About JAMA Network Open: JAMA Network Open is the new online-only open access general medical journal from the JAMA Network.
 On weekdays, the journal publishes peer-reviewed clinical research and commentary in more than 40 medical and health subject areas.
 Every article is free online from the day of publication.

-Authors: Minal R. Patel, Ph.D., M.P.H., of the University of Michigan in Ann Arbor, is the corresponding author.
+Authors: Denise E. Wilfley, Ph.D., of the Washington University School of Medicine in St. Louis, is the corresponding author.

 # # #